jcmcnch/MGPrimerEval/README.md

 ### Tutorial

+**These steps were tested on a remote server running Ubuntu 16.04.**

 I'm going to assume you're familiar with [basic bash command line syntax](https://astrobiomike.github.io/unix/unix-intro), have github installed, and you're using something like `screen` or `tmux` to keep a persistent session alive.
 I'll also assume you've followed the [snakemake install instructions](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html) with the small difference that my conda environment for snakemake is `snakemake-env` not `snakemake`.

 I usually make a new folder for each new dataset I'm analyzing to keep things organized.
 For the purposes of this tutorial, let's download the repo into a folder called `MGPrimerEval-tutorial` as follows: